-A few weeks ago, I published an article about expanding the symptoms considered to be associated with thiamine deficiency.
+A while back, I published an article about expanding the symptoms considered to be associated with thiamine deficiency.
 Conventionally, we tend to look only at the end stage results of long term thiamine deficiency as being the indicators of disease, forgetting that to get to this stage there was a prodrome, which, except in rare cases, proceeds across many months, if not years.
 Even with a severely thiamine restricted diet, it can be weeks to months before the more traditionally recognized neurological or cardiovascular symptoms manifest.
-A series of studies conducted in early 1940s found that among the most common early symptoms of thiamine deficiency was GI dysfunction ranging from nausea, vomiting, and constipation, to severe food intolerances and complete anorexia.
+A series of studies conducted in early 1940s found that among the most common early symptom of thiamine deficiency was GI dysfunction ranging from nausea, vomiting, and constipation, to severe food intolerances and complete anorexia.
 The prominence of vomiting in this scenario got me thinking about hyperemesis, the severe and near continuous vomiting experienced by some women during pregnancy, but also, about the exploding numbers of illnesses that involve GI dysmotility and dysbiosis.
-From IBS to SIBO, from gastroparesis to constipation and really everything in between, could they also be a consequence of insufficient thiamine?
+From IBS to SIBO, gastroparesis to constipation and really everything in between, could they also be a consequence of insufficient thiamine?
 According to the research, yes.
 Indeed, these non-pregnant cases of GI dysfunction, easily fall under the umbrella of gastrointestinal beriberi – thiamine deficiency that manifests in GI system, sometimes months before the onset of the more traditional cardiovascular or neurological forms.

 Pregnancy, Vomiting, and Thiamine